 Olivia’s friends, like her, all had ‘special needs,’ and were special ed kids.
 Like Olivia, Tara used a wheelchair and had never walked; Elizabeth had Down’s Syndrome and until that day, Olivia hadn’t had much to say about being different from other children, nor had she ever made comparisons.
 She was happy in her own skin all the time, and had a sense of humor far more sophisticated than her IQ tests said she ought to have been.
 Once, when she asked if she could answer the front door after the doorbell rang, I joked, “Sure, just don’t run in the house.”
 As she wheeled herself toward the door she cocked an eyebrow in my direction and agreed, “Yeah, I might break a leg, and then I couldn’t walk!”

-And so God answered my daughter’s prayers, and out of the depths of the place where dreams grow, she dreamed a dream of beauty, wholeness, and friendship.
+And so my daughter’s prayers were answered, and out of the depths of the place where dreams grow, she dreamed a dream of beauty, wholeness, and friendship.
 We learned that there are malls where she was going, and dogs and best friends, and that people float along like hovercraft, and that there’s ice cream.
 Our daughter needed no white-robed Jesus to greet her and no fancy theology or doctrine to help her cross over from one life into another.
 She only needed what she was given, and she was fine.

 “But, mom, one more thing,” she said, after we had sat companionably for awhile.